sangria-graphql/sangria-graphql.github.io/learn.md

 println(rendered)
 ```

-It will produce following output:
+It will produce the following output:

 ```js
 {